NullishKoala/Frontend-Mentor/development/recipe-page-main/README.md

 ## The challenge

-Your challenge is to build out this recipe page and get it looking as close to the design as possible.
+The challenge was to build out recipe page and get it looking as close to the design as possible.

 ## Table of contents